dongxiao0401/Superpixel_QEM/README.md

 Set up the corresponding OpenCV include and lib paths for the VS project.

 Parameters:
-* in_folder: the folder that contains input images
+* in_folder: the folder that contains input images;
-* out_folder: the folder that stores the superpixel results, including segmentation images and txt files.
+* out_folder: the folder that stores the superpixel results, including segmentation images and txt files;
-* nSuperpixel: the number of superpixels
+* nSuperpixel: the number of superpixels;
 * location_ratio: the parameter that balances the relative importance between color homogeneity and spatial compactness.

 Cite: